makrai/notes/dubossarsky20-spectra-cross-ling.md

 * we are the first to compare language distance measures that are based on discrete linguistic information (Littell+ 2017) with measures of isomorphism
 * further research will advance our understanding of:
-  * what knowledge is captured in monolingual and cross-lingual embedding spacs (Gerz+ 2018; Pires+ 2019; Artetxe+ 2020)
+  * what knowledge is captured in monolingual and cross-lingual embed spaces (Gerz+ 2018; Pires+ 2019; Artetxe+ 2020)
   * how that knowledge complements or overlaps with linguistic knowledge in lexical-semantic and typological databases